UBC Calendar: Visiting Graduate Students: http://www.calendar.ubc.ca/vancouver/index.cfm?tree=12,204,341,190

-Visiting students, with the exception of those governed by the Western Deans' Agreement, Graduate Exchange Agreement, and other special agreements, pay tuition fees on a per-credit basis.
+There are two kinds of visiting students (not including those governed by the Western Deans' Agreement, Graduate Exchange Agreement, and other special agreements):

 Students who are undertaking research must be registered in the non-credit activity "Visiting Graduate Student" (VGRD 500 for master's students or VGRD 600 for doctoral students).
 The fee for each registration in this activity, which covers either Winter Session Term 1 and/or Term 2, or Summer Session, is equal to the tuition fee for one credit of course work plus authorized student fees.

-Visiting graduate students who wish to take credit courses must register for those courses and will be assessed tuition fees at the prevailing graduate per credit rate, (see Fee Section of Calendar) plus authorized student fees.
-Other visiting graduate students may register for the non-credit activity 'Visiting Graduate Student' (VGRD500 for master students and VGRD 600 for doctoral students).
-The fee for each registration in this activity, which covers either Winter Session Term 1 and/or Term 2, or Summer Session, is equal to the tuition fee for one credit of coursework plus authorized student fees.
+Visiting International Research Students register for the non-credit activity 'Visiting Graduate Student' (VGRD 500 for master's students or VGRD 600 for doctoral students).
+The fee for each registration in this activity, which covers either Winter Session Term 1 and/or Term 2, or Summer Session, is equal to the tuition fee for one credit of course work plus authorized student fees.